ahandsel/articles/bookmarklet-enable-copy-paste/bookmarklet-enable-copy-paste.md

 # Force Enable Copy and Paste on Websites!
 JavaScript Bookmarklet

 I despise websites that disable copy/paste functionality.
 I understand that forcing users to type in their information manually is one way to make them verify their information is correct, but it's a horrible user experience.

-Here is my JavaScript bookmarklet that I use to enable copy/paste on websites that disable it.
+Here is the bookmarklet that I use to get around this limitation.

 ## Table of Content <!-- omit in toc -->
 * [forceEnableCopyPaste.js](#forceenablecopypastejs)